carbon-io/carbond/docs/ref/carbond.collections.Collection.rst

         :type res: :class:`~carbond.Response`
         :rtype: :class:`~carbond.collections.Collection.PreOperationResult`

-        Build the context and options to be passed to the operation handler from the request and operation config.
+        Build the options to be passed to the operation handler from the request and operation config.
 Note, in general, this should not need to be overridden or extended.

-    .. function:: preUpdate(update, context, options)
+    .. function:: preUpdate(update, options)

         :param update: The update spec
         :type update: \*
-        :param context: The operation handler context
-        :type context: object
         :param options: The operation handler options
         :type options: object
         :rtype: :class:`~carbond.collections.Collection.PreUpdateResult` | undefined

         Update or transform any parameters to be passed to the operation handler

-    .. function:: preUpdateObject(id, update, context, options)
+    .. function:: preUpdateObject(id, update, options)

         :param id: The object id
         :type id: string
         :param update: The update spec
         :type update: \*
-        :param context: The operation handler context
-        :type context: object
         :param options: The operation handler options
         :type options: object
         :rtype: :class:`~carbond.collections.Collection.PreUpdateObjectResult` | undefined